Running batch changes server-side

 - Executors can only be deployed using Terraform (AWS or GCP) or using pre-built binaries (see deploying executors).

-Server-side Batch Changes has been tested to run a simple 20k changeset batch change.
+Running batch changes server-side has been tested to run a simple 45k changeset batch change.
 Actual performance and setup requirements depend on the complexity of the batch change.

 Can large batch changes execution be distributed on multiple executors?